 The CH3 and CH4 NL4 speaker outputs of the amplifier feed the inputs of two Martin Audio X12 loudspeakers.
-These are positioned on top of the X118s, perhaps using a distance bar such as the HTKCT04 to get good height on the X12s.
-This would ensure that the higher frequencies are not blocked by audience members.
+These are positioned on top of the X118s using a distance bar (such as the HTKCT04) to get good height on the X12s.
+This ensures that the higher frequencies aren't blocked by audience members.

-To configure the DX0.4, you can recall the output presets for the X118 and X12 in the appropriate channels.
+To configure the DX0.4, you recall the output presets for the X118 and X12 to the appropriate channels.